 A Successful Shift From STEM to STEAM in the Classroom

-Shifting from STEM to STEAM in the classroom is sure to be an amazing journey for you and your students.
+Shifting from STEM to STEAM in the classroom will surely be an amazing journey for you and your students.
 You are already on your way to fostering more creativity, critical thinking, and collaborative skills in your classroom this year.
 Integrating the arts into STEM subjects empowers students to approach challenges creatively, preparing them for success in an ever-evolving world.
-You’ve got this, teacher friend!

 New to STEM?
 Check out this blog post for tons of helpful tips to get you started this year!